Footy for Fun

-AFLM has a national standardised set of modified rules designed to reduce the risks of injury and has the benefit of being acknowledged and supported by the AFL and the Australian Sports Commission.
+AFLM has a national standardised set of modified rules designed to reduce the risks of injury and has the benefit of being acknowledged and supported by the AFL and Sport Australia.

-The sport is governed by the AFLM National Board and its’ nine-member State Associations.
+The sport is governed by the AFLM National Board and its’ nine-member State and Territory Associations.

 You will find a welcoming atmosphere at AFLM clubs with an emphasis on family involvement and fun social interaction.

 While a good level of fitness is required to enjoy the game fully, training runs once or twice a week without huge time commitments which means it’s flexible around family and work commitments.